 As a new faculty member at Elon, you are a valued member of the community who will influence students’ learning and their lives during your time teaching here.
 Your department chair and program assistant will be excellent resources as you learn more about teaching at Elon, whether you are teaching here for the first time or returning.

 On this page, you’ll find useful information and resources to support your teaching and work at Elon, organized into a checklist.

 Prior to Starting Elon

 - Submit New Hire Paperwork

-- You are strongly encouraged to submit new hire paperwork with the Office of Human Resources, as soon as possible, so that it can be processed in a timely manner.
-New Hire paperwork must be submitted in person to the Office of Human Resources on or before the start date identified in your letter of agreement.
+- New hires are strongly encouraged to submit new hire paperwork to the Office of Human Resources (HR), as soon as possible, so that it can be processed in a timely manner.
+New Hire paperwork must be submitted to HR on or before the start date identified in your letter of agreement.

-- This includes the I-9 form (Employment Eligibility Verification) and original identification materials, which must be presented in person at the Human Resources Office (314 West Haggard Avenue) with your supporting documents.
+- This includes the I-9 form (Employment Eligibility Verification) and original identification materials, which must be presented in person at the HR Office (314 West Haggard Avenue) with your supporting documents.

 - Set-up your Email Account

 - After your paperwork is processed, your e-mail username and password will be automatically created and you will receive an email notification at your non-Elon email address with your Elon account information.
 It will take at least 3 business days for your email account to be created.
 If you have not been contacted after 4 days, contact the IT Service Desk at (336) 278-5200.

 - Once you have your username & password, you can access your Elon email account, as well as Moodle (the learning management system) and OnTrack (where you can access your class roster).